 There seems to be an endless debate about whether saturated fats are good or bad for your health.

-The truth is, all of us need a little bit of fat for some body functions like hormone production or maintenance of the cell integrity.
+The truth is, all of us need a little bit of fat for some body functions like hormone production or maintenance of cell integrity.

 But, what is considered 'too much' for your body is determined by certain gene variants you carry.

 Let's explore this concept with a diet that's been constantly gaining popularity for weight loss and prevention and treatment of certain health conditions:

 The basis of this diet is ketosis, which refers to the metabolic process in which the body converts stored fats into energy, releasing ketones in the process.

 Hence, the conventional keto diet, which calls for high consumption of fats may work only if the stored fat is metabolized efficiently.

 Several genes contribute to how your body reacts to saturated fats.